About Us

 • Associations of Consulting Architects in Australia.

-• Commonwealth Government Departments of Education and Immigration and Border Control.
+• Commonwealth Government Departments of Education, Immigration, Border Control, and Foreign Affairs and Trade.

 Collaboration with Architect Registration Boards